 On September 1, 1715, four days before his 77th birthday, Louis XIV died of gangrene at Versailles.
 His reign had lasted 72 years, longer than that of any other known European monarch, and left an indelible mark on the culture, history and destiny of France.
-His 5-year-old grandson succeeded him as Louis XV.
+His five-year-old great-grandson succeeded him as Louis XV.

 The Edict of Nantes, 1598.
 Columbia University Core Curriculum.

 History.
 Chateau de Versailles.